linksmart/border-gateway/docs/config.md

 <a name="rules"></a>
 ## User Access Rules
-Rules are defined either in the BGW Auth server useing the REST API above or using user/group attributes in open id and include it in the access token. the user attribute in openid must have the following names `bgw_rules` and `group_bgw_rule`.
+Rules are defined either in the BGW Auth server useing the REST API above or using user/group attributes in open id and include it in the access token. the user attribute in openid must have the following names `bgw_rules` and `group_bgw_rules`.
 In Auth Server the rules are sent as a JSON array of strings while in open id the rules area a long string string separated by space for each rule.

 The rules format is similar to an MQTT topic format